WeTransfer/zip_tricks/README.md

 ## StreamCRC32

-Computes thw CRC32 value in a streaming fashion.
+Computes the CRC32 value in a streaming fashion.
 Is slightly more convenient for the purpose than using the raw Zlib library functions.

     crc = ZipTricks::StreamCRC32.new